d-bl/GroundForge-help/docs/clips/flip.md

 You can reproduce figure D on this [nets](/GroundForge/nets.html?b=crcllc) page.
 It uses the stitch _crcllc_.
+You can not reproduce figure B with the nets page.
 Direct links to reproduce figures:
 [A+B](https://d-bl.github.io/GroundForge/stitches.html?patchWidth=12&patchHeight=12&footside=4,x&tile=-5-5,5-5-,-5-5,5-5-&headside=x,7&shiftColsSW=-4&shiftRowsSW=0&shiftColsSE=4&shiftRowsSE=4&e1=ctc&c1=cllcrc&a1=ctctctl&n2=ctctctr&d2=cllcrc&b2=cllcrc&e3=ctc&c3=cllcrc&d4=ctc&b4=ctc)
 and